Covene/MerakiNewClientAlert-Covene/README.md

 See the references at the bottom of this file to review instructions on creating azure communication resources and setting up a domain.
 You may also use another Email solution, such as [Google's Gmail](https://mailtrap.io/blog/python-send-email-gmail/).

 ### Setup
 - You will need to have two [environment variables](https://www.freecodecamp.org/news/python-env-vars-how-to-get-an-environment-variable-in-python/) configured, that store your Meraki API Key, and Azure communication resource string.
-In the script, the API has the following Environment Variables being called:
+In the script, the API has the following Environment Variables Named:

-    -"API_Key"
+    - "API_Key"
-    -"Azure Communication Resource"
+    - "Azure_Communication_Resource"

  You will need to edit a few sections of this script for it to run properly.
 See the app_config file.
 - API_Key=
 - Email Settings